mit-quest/k12scratch-GANs/README.md

 This needs to be fixed.
 You will need the GAN Paint extension to function properly in Firefox, Chrome, Safari, and Microsoft Edge (and possibly also in Internet Explorer and Opera--ask whoever is in charge (presumably your supervisor) about what browsers the GAN Paint extension needs to function properly in).
 Right now, the SVG images in question do display properly in Firefox though, I can guarantee that much.

-I have not tested the GAN Paint extension in Firefox, Microsoft Edge, Internet Explorer, or Opera, so I don't know how well the extension currently works in those browsers.
+We have not tested the GAN Paint extension in Microsoft Edge, Internet Explorer, or Opera, so we don't know how well the extension currently works in those browsers.

 * On the [GAN Paint website](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4), the main image gets visibly shaded as the user drags their mouse over it.
 Currently, however, the ganpaint field in Scratch does not do so.
 So, if you have time, this shading feature should be implemented in the ganpaint field.
 To accomplish this, you will probably need to add code to the functions "Blockly.FieldGANPaint.prototype.onMouseDown" and "Blockly.FieldGANPaint.prototype.onMouseMove" in the file "scratch-blocks/core/field-ganpaint.js".